Chloroquine or Hydroxychloroquine

 Clinical Data for COVID-19

-The clinical data available to date on the use of chloroquine and hydroxychloroquine to treat COVID-19 have been mostly from use in patients with mild, and in some cases, moderate disease.
-Clinical data on use of the drugs in patients with severe and critical COVID-19 are very limited.
+The available clinical data on the use of chloroquine and hydroxychloroquine to treat COVID-19 mostly come from use in patients with mild, and in some cases, moderate disease.
+Clinical data on the use of these drugs in patients with severe and critical COVID-19 are very limited.
 The clinical data are summarized below.

 High-Dose Versus Low-Dose Chloroquine

-randomized, double-blind, Phase 2b study compared two different chloroquine regimens for the treatment of COVID 19: high-dose chloroquine (600 mg twice daily for 10 days) versus low-dose chloroquine (450 mg twice daily for 1 day followed by 450 mg for 4 days).
-The study participants were hospitalized adults with suspected severe COVID-19 (respiratory rate >24, heart rate >125, oxygen saturation <90%, and/or shock).7 All patients received ceftriaxone plus azithromycin; 89.6% of the patients also received oseltamivir.
+A randomized, double-blind, Phase 2b study compared two different chloroquine regimens for the treatment of COVID 19: high-dose chloroquine (600 mg twice daily for 10 days) versus low-dose chloroquine (450 mg twice daily for 1 day followed by 450 mg for 4 days).
+The study participants were hospitalized adults with suspected severe COVID-19 (respiratory rate >24 rpm, heart rate >125 bpm, oxygen saturation <90%, and/or shock).3 All patients received ceftriaxone plus azithromycin; 89.6% of the patients also received oseltamivir.
 Of note, both azithromycin and oseltamivir can increase the QTc interval.

 The primary outcome measure for this analysis was mortality at 13 days after treatment initiation.
 The planned study sample size was 440 participants, which was enough to show a reduction in mortality by 50% with high-dose chloroquine.
 The study was stopped by the data safety and monitoring board after 81 patients were enrolled into the study.